 Every software project or product requires a set of tasks or disciplines in order to be successful.
-You need to plan, prioritize, and track the work that needs to be done.
+Software consultants know, you need to plan, prioritize, and track the work that needs to be done.
 You need to safely store and version the source code.
 You also need to build, integrate, validate, test, package, release, and deploy the software.
 Azure DevOps does ALL of that.

 But DevOps hasn’t always been so accessible: Over the past 25-to-30 years, we’ve moved from error-prone, heavyweight manual processes, through several process and tooling changes, where we had focused and tailored toolsets for each different discipline above.
 With the increased adoption of cloud-driven Software as a Service (SaaS), however, we’ve moved away from having to self-host most of those tools.
 Now there are a handful of vendors offering a complete suite of services to address all your software development lifecycle needs.
 Microsoft’s Azure DevOps is one of the market leaders, and we use it frequently on client projects.

 One thing that Azure DevOps does best is to help teams organize their work and reliably store and version the source code.
 These tasks are critical to a successful project because they provide great insight into the workstream, allowing you to manage your teams’ productivity, identify bottlenecks in your processes as well as track, trace, and correlate work items to source code changes.

 Azure has a host of different services that address all aspects of the DevOps process, and we’ll dive into those in separate blogs.
 Here, I want to look specifically at the two services that give teams a solid foundation to complete their work systematically and successfully: Azure DevOps Boards and Azure Repos.
 We’ll dig into the functionality of these services and see some real-world examples of how you can use them to set your teams up for success.